Isometric Poster Design

 - At the top of the poster, the 2-dimensional typeface introduces the subject which develops through the image to reach its isometric conclusion in the 3-dimensional lettering at the bottom.

-- The reading of the poster from top to bottom mirrors the process of isometric drawing.
+- This visual development mirrors the process of isometric drawing.

 - The top and bottom corner sections of the image point like arrows to the lettering, linking the imagery to the typography.